 Do you know that on average only 20% of people care about their health all of the time?
 The other 80% only care about their health when they are sick, or are having a problem.
 As a physical therapist, I see this all the time.
 Most people who contact me have a problem.
 They hurt, they can’t do something, they aren’t as mobile, flexible, strong, balanced or coordinated as they once were.
 I don’t often hear “it’s been a while since I’ve seen you.
 I’m doing well, but want to make sure I’m not starting to slip in these important areas”.

 We take our car in for routine maintenance (oil changes, etc).
 We change our furnace filters on a regularly scheduled basis.
 We engage in preventative maintenance around our home to prevent major issues in the future.
 Most of us see the dentist not because our teeth hurt but because we go for routine cleanings and check-ups.
 A smaller percent of us (estimated 20%) go to the doctor each year for annual check-ups, in the absence of specific problems or needs.
 Why is it that we invest in our home, vehicles, but are less likely to invest in ourselves?

 I challenge you to think about how you invest in yourself.
 Emotionally, physically, spiritually?
 How do you fare?
-As a busy mom of 2 kids 3 and under, with a full-time career, never-ending household responsibilities shared with my husband who also has a full-time career, members of our local church, and my own emotional, physical, spiritual needs (on top of those I’m also invested to tend do), I have found myself saying: “there just aren’t enough hours in the day!”.
+As a busy mom of young kids, with a full-time career, never-ending household responsibilities shared with my husband who also has a full-time career, members of our local church, and my own emotional, physical, spiritual needs (on top of those I’m also invested to tend do), I have found myself saying: “there just aren’t enough hours in the day!”.

 How can you set yourself up for success and transition from that 80% that only cares about their health when they are sick to the 20% that cares about it all of the time?
 You must see yourself and your health & body as one of the greatest investments you can make.
 Here are some of tips and suggestions that have worked for me: